This article was scientifically reviewed by Angela Lek

 The Prognosis for Duchenne Muscular Dystrophy

 Currently, the prognosis for DMD is not very favorable.
-Most patients diagnosed with it tend to only live to their 20s or 30s due to cardiomyopathy or breathing problems.
+Most patients diagnosed with it tend to only live to their 20s or 30s due to cardiomyopathy or respiratory failure.

 Does Duchenne Muscular Dystrophy Go Away?

 No, a patient who is diagnosed with DMD will have the condition for life.
+Individuals with this condition will need consistent health care.
 It's a fatal disease that drastically affects the person's quality of life, especially toward the end when muscles weaken to the point that most cannot stand on their own.

 Is There a Cure for Duchenne Muscular Dystrophy?